Suspense (American TV series)

 Suspense is an American television anthology series that ran on CBS Television from 1949 to 1954.
 It was adapted from the radio program of the same name which ran from 1942 to 1962.
+A short-lived revival was then televised briefly on CBS in 1964.

 Series overview

 The show was broadcast live from New York City to stations on CBS's eastern and midwestern networks.
 Kinescope recordings were made for transmission via KTTV in Hollywood.
 It was sponsored by the Auto-Lite corporation, and each episode was introduced by host Rex Marshall, who promoted Auto-Lite spark plugs, car batteries, headlights, and other car parts.